 - 1. Students are responsible for asking the teachers of the classes they missed what assignments they need to make up. - 2.
 Teachers are responsible for providing the missed assignments when asked by a returning student. - 3.
 Students are required to ask for their assignments on their first day back at school or their first class day after their return. - 4.
-Make up tests are to be rescheduled at the discretion of the teacher, but must be aligned with the schedule of the missed work to be made up. - Students shall have not less than one class day to make up their work for each class day they are absent. - 6.
-Make up work which is not turned in within the make up schedule for that assignment shall receive a zero.
-Teachers make assignments because they are essential to learning.
+Make up tests are to be rescheduled at the discretion of the teacher, but must be aligned with the schedule of the missed work to be made up. - Students shall have not less than one class day to make up their work for each class day they are absent.1 - 6.
+Make up work which is not turned in within the make up schedule for that assignment shall receive a zero.2 Teachers make assignments because they are essential to learning.
 Our expectation is that every student will complete work as assigned.
 Teachers will establish a due date and a plan for completion, which ma include, but isn't limited to, the following: parent communication, QUIPS time, periodic checks for completion, after-school intervention, etc. Refusal to complete an assignment ma result in a zero and/or disciplinary action. - 7.
 Students are responsible for turning in their make up work without the teacher having to ask for it. - 8.
 Students who are absent on the day their make up work is due must turn in their work the day they return to school whether or not the class for which the work is due meets the day of their return. - As required/permitted by the student's Individual Education Program or 504 Plan.

-Work may not be made up for credit for unexcused absences unless the unexcused absences are part of a signed agreement as permitted by policy 4.7-ABSENCES.
-Out-of-school suspensions are unexcused absences.
+Work may not be made up for credit for unexcused absences unless the unexcused absences are part of a signed agreement as permitted by policy 4.7-ABSENCES.5 alternative educational courses that result in the receipt of academic credit that is at least equal to credit the expelled student may have received from the District if the student had not been expelled.6